 We enter into placement fee and, to a certain extent, development agreements to provide financing for the expansion of existing facilities, or for new gaming facilities.
 Funds provided under placement fee agreements are not reimbursed, while funds provided under development agreements are reimbursed to us, in whole, or in part.
-In return, the facility dedicates a percentage of its floor space to placement of our player terminals, and we receive a fixed percentage of those player terminals' hold amounts per day over the term of the agreement, which is generally from 12 to 83 months.
+In return, the customer facility dedicates a percentage of its floor space to placement of our player terminals, and we receive a fixed percentage of those player terminals' hold amounts per day over the term of the agreement, which is generally from 12 to 83 months.
 Certain of the agreements contain player terminal performance standards that could allow the facility to reduce a portion of our guaranteed floor space.
-In addition, certain development agreements allow the facilities to buy out floor space after advances that are subject to repayment have been repaid.
-The agreements typically provide for a portion of the amounts retained by the gaming facility for their share of the operating profits of the facility to be used to repay some or all of the advances recorded as notes receivable.
+In addition, certain development agreements typically provide for a portion of the amounts retained by the gaming facility for their share of the operating profits of the facility to be used to repay some or all of the advances recorded as notes receivable.